Medicine Safety: Tips For Parents

 If you are worried your child may have swallowed too much medicine call the National Poisons Centre on 0800 764 766.

-It is very important that you store medicines safely away from children.
-Keep them in a locked or latched cupboard out of reach of children.
+It is very important that you store medicines safely away from tamariki (children).
+Keep them in a locked or latched cupboard out of reach of tamariki.
 After giving medicine to your child, store it safely straightaway.
 Remember to store adult medicines safely as well.
 When visiting other people's houses (like grandparents) watch out for any medicines that may be lying around.
-Talk to your local pharmacy about child lock lids to help keep medicines secure.
+Talk to your local pharmacy about child safety caps to help keep medicines secure.

 When should I store my child's medicine in the fridge?